Web Accessibility Statement

 Improving the site's accessibility for citizens with disabilities is one of our top priorities.
 We welcome suggestions or comments on this topic.
 If you wish to report an issue related to the accessibility of any content on the West Ada School District website, you may do so in any of the following ways:

-• Email the Webmaster, Niki Scheppers at communicate@westada.org or the District's ADA Coordinator, Dr. Dave Reinhart at reinhart.david@westada.org.
+For inquiries, please contact the Webmaster, Niki Scheppers, at communicate@westada.org, or the District's ADA Coordinator, Dr. Dave Reinhart, at reinhart.david@westada.org.
+Both can also be reached by phone at (208) 855-4500.

 Please include the web address or URL along with a detailed description of the problems you have encountered.